lineality/Online_Voting_Using_One_Time_Pads/README.md

 # On the operational definition of voting issue and voting choices:

+# Applied-Algorithms: Efficient computation of ballot processing
+- error checking
+- parallel and concurrent processes
+- security of process
+- auditability of process

 # Preempting issues with NLP (Natural Language Processing) and voting software
 - interpretation and ambiguity
 - spelling correction